Our Creative Lab gathers selected national and international experts from the inclusive cultural sector with cultural practitioners from Germany.

 ARTISTIC PRACTICE SHAPED BY DISABLED EXPERIENCE

-In this Creative Lab, we focus on artistic practice from a disabled perspective!
-And we have invited several international stars from the worlds of dance and theatre to help us do just that: After an introduction to the topic by Jo Verrent, director of the outstanding disabled-led arts organisation Unlimited (UK), and Eyk Kauly (Germany), renowned performer, Deaf Coach and artistic director of the German Deaf Theatre, you will be spoilt for choice: either a two-day theatre workshop with Laura Guthrie from the internationally acclaimed, disabled-led theatre company GRAEAE (UK) or a two-day dance workshop with the amazing disabled dancer, lecturer and researcher Dr. Kate Marsh , who has 20 years of expertise.
+To investigate this, we have invited several international figures from the worlds of dance and theatre: Introducing the topic will be Jo Verrent, director of the disabled-led arts organisation Unlimited (UK), and Eyk Kauly (Germany), actor, performer, Deaf coach and artistic director of the German Deaf Theatre.
+Afterwards, you can choose between two workshops: either a two-day theatre workshop with Laura Guthrie and Hana Pascal Keegan from the internationally acclaimed disabled-led theatre company GRAEAE (UK) or a two-day dance workshop with disabled dancer, lecturer and researcher Dr. Kate Marsh (UK), who has over 20 years of expertise.

 The Academy of Cultural Education in Remscheid, located in the middle of nature, has very beautiful, spacious, barrier-free event rooms in which your collective creativity can fully unfold from a wide variety of perspectives in exchange with international speakers and colleagues.